 In an additional effort to ensure the high level of quality at Hallbrook Farms, the Board of Directors has adopted the Design Standards document.
 Upon reading the guidelines and understanding the philosophy behind them, all participants will contribute to completing this environment in the Hallbrook tradition of quality.

 The Declarations of the entire Residential District of Hallbrook Farms (“Master Declaration”) and of the Single-Family Community (“Community Declaration”) deal with a variety of subjects, including building type, quality, and other development standards, all presented in binding legal format.
 The Design Standards amplify and further develop these requirements into easily understandable terms to facilitate the design and review process for property owners, architects and builders alike.
-The Design Standard book is available at The Tiehen Group office.
-Please contact Kristen at 913-648-1188 if you would like a copy.
+A copy of the Design Standard can be obtained from FirstService Residential.
+Please (816) 414-5300, press 0 if you would like a copy.

 DRC approval is required prior to undertaking any changes or additional construction affecting the exterior of the home.
 This would include adding or changing decks, pools, gazebos, outside lighting, exterior paint color, cabanas, driveways, walks, fences, outdoor sculpture, lawn ornaments, trees 4” or more in caliper, retaining walls, basketball goals, etc. It would also include any grading changes that affect drainage.